 Section III: Creating a Network

 To create a network, once signed in to the OpenStack instance dashboard, Click on Network.
 Then in the sub-menu, click on Networks.
 After that click on Create Network.
-This s displayed in the figure below.
+This is displayed in the figure below.